THE IMPORTANCE OF Quantity Surveying

 Historical data is used as a design tool but not as a code for design.
 Applicable standards, regulations and statutory codes should always be the basis of design.
 Think of it as lessons and tips learned from other projects.
 Who doesn’t like valuable tips?
 Next time, ask your QS about those tips.

-The QS will provide a matrix of cost options for every line and curve drawn on the plans.
+The quantity surveyors will provide a matrix of cost options for every line and curve drawn on the plans.
 The architect and designers are effectively empowered to design according to cost constraints.
 Just imagine when your designers are done with the whole plan and drawings but the cost is too expensive for the owner to push through with the project.
 However, if the advice had been given earlier, they could have already completed a cost compliant design.

-A good friend who is one of the country’s most sought-after architects would always say, he will not proceed with the project without a QS on board.
+A good friend who is one of the country’s most sought-after architects would always say, he will not proceed with the project without a quantity surveyors on board.
 Why?
 Because there will be less rework on their plans if the QS is on hand advising them on costs.
 At the end of the day, it saves the architect a lot of man hours and effort that will effectively shorten the planning stage.
 These are the kinds of news your project owner wants to hear.

 Do you know your construction project’s DNA?